Let me ask you a question…

 When you’re out there in the big world of the internet, don’t just think of yourself as a person who types and creates words.
 Think instead of yourself as a superstar who’s going out to WOW the crowds.

 Do you want your blog post to be readable and informational?
-Or do you, as a superstar, want those posts to be sensational and must-see and receive rave reviews from opinion-makers?
+Or do you, as a superstar, want your blog posts to be sensational and must-see and receive rave reviews from opinion-makers?

 A superstar doesn’t want to simply make a point.
 A superstar wants people to stand up and cheer.